From Central Arkansas Model Railroad Club

 A Manageable List of Projects

 The trackbed and the right of way need attention.
-According to Gladstone, the tracks should be improved, several wood crossties should be replaced, various areas of track should be re-ballasted and one piece of rail should be replaced.
-The train was repainted in 1992 in the Union Pacific colors - yellow, red, and grey - but the train now needs to be repainted to deal with the effects of weathering and to fix several cars that have been scratched.
+The tracks should be improved, many wood crossties should be replaced, various areas of track should be re-ballasted and some rails should be replaced.
+The train was repainted in 1992 in the Union Pacific colors - yellow, red, and grey.
+The train was repainted in 2014 to deal with the effects of weathering and fix several cars that were scratched.
+The new color scheme bears the décor of CHDC - red, blue, and grey.

 Supt.
 Price requested a wheelchair-accessible car be developed if possible to accommodate residents who ambulate by the use of wheelchairs.
-"We are looking for some assistance in designing and building one that meets the United States Access Board suggested standards," he said.
+"We discovered one that met the United States Access Board suggested standards, and then acquired and refurbished it in the CHDC shop," he said.

 In collaboration with the Maintenance and Grounds Department at CHDC, club members will donate time and effort to the restoration project.
 The refurbished train would be operated for the enjoyment of CHDC residents but could possibly be opened to community on special occasions/special events.
 The CAMRC as well as the staff at CHDC will seek grants for equipment acquisitions, invite in-kind donations of services, and raise funds to cover necessary supplies, parts, and maintenance items.

-If you or your organization is interested in assisting with this project or need more information, Please contact: Daniel Gladstone 501-269-3030 or send e-mail to [firstname.lastname@example.org]
+If you or your organization is interested in assisting with this project or need more information, please contact: Bob Huber at 501-733-0470 or send email to firstname.lastname@example.org